 AND

-Mas Callnet India Private Limited, a company incorporated under the Companies Act, 1956, having its registered office at B 24 OKHLA INDUSTTANDEML AREA PHASE-II, New Delhi 110020 (hereinafter referred to as (“Mas”) which expression shall, unless repugnant to the context thereof, include its successors and permitted assigns
+Mas Callnet India Private Limited, a company incorporated under the Companies Act, 1956, having its registered office at B 24, OKHLA INDUSTTANDEML AREA PHASE-II, New Delhi 110020 (hereinafter referred to as (“Mas”) which expression shall, unless repugnant to the context thereof, include its successors and permitted assigns.

 “TANDEM” and “MAS” hereinafter individually shall also referred to as “Party” and collectively as “Parties” as the context may require.